FAQ's

 Above all, what we ask from every participant is respect - for the environment, the culture, the people, the animals, the ever-changing weather, your fellow riders, the event staff, and most importantly, yourself.

-Respect also means being kind and grteful.
+Respect also means being kind and grateful.
 It means staying open to whatever this experience brings your way - the challenges, the surprises, and the quiet moments that change you.

 Showing courtesy and respect to other participants and local communities will not only enhance your experience - it will uplift everyone around you.